eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 same as in the original attestation.
 However, this is not required, the PID Provider or Attestation Provider may change one or more attribute values.
 Re-issuance, as described in this document, is only applied within the administrative validity of a document.
-For example, a mobile Driving Licence (mDL) may have a  technical  validity  shorter than administrative validity of the actual document (i.e., the driving licence): re-issuance is used for obtaining a "fresh" attestation, whereas the administrative process for obtaining a new attestation that corresponds
+As example, a mobile Driving Licence (mDL) has attestations which have a technical  validity  shorter than administrative validity of the actual document (i.e., the driving licence): re-issuance is used for obtaining a "fresh" attestation, whereas the administrative process for obtaining a new attestation that corresponds